murdpra/AlphaSynth/README.md

 3.  **Install dependencies:**
     ```bash
-    pip install -r requirements.txt
+    make install
     ```
+    If you plan to contribute, use `make edit-install` for editable mode.

 4.  **Prepare the RAG Data (CRITICAL STEP):**
     The `ResearchAgent` relies on a pre-built FAISS vector store of 10-K filings.
 You must run the `setup_data.py` script to generate this vector store.
 This process may take some time depending on your internet connection and computational resources.
     ```bash
-    python setup_data.py
+    make setup-data
     ```
-    This script will download necessary data and build the `index.faiss` and `index.pkl` files in `src/rag/vectorstore/`.
+    This script will download necessary data and build the `index.faiss` and `index.pkl` files in `src/financial_analysis/rag/vectorstore/`.

 ## Usage